aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 Documents enter the system through data loaders.
 PDFs, markdown files, HTML pages, Confluence exports, Slack archives — all are parsed, split into chunks, converted to vector embeddings by an embedding model, and stored in a vector database alongside metadata (source file, timestamp, access level, chunk index).

 **Trust assumption that fails here:** "Our internal documents are trustworthy."
 They are not.
 Any document that a user, contractor, or automated pipeline can modify is a potential injection vector.
-Research from the Deconvolute Labs analysis of RAG attack surfaces shows that data loaders frequently fail to sanitize inputs from documents and PDFs — a 2025 study found a 74% poisoning success rate through unsanitized document ingestion.
+Research from the Deconvolute Labs analysis of RAG attack surfaces shows that data loaders frequently fail to sanitize inputs from documents and PDFs; a 2025 study found a 74% poisoning success rate through unsanitized document ingestion.

 ### Phase 2: Retrieval